IBM/terraform-guardium-gdp/modules/connect-datasource-to-uc/README.md

 This Terraform module installs and configures a Universal Data Connector (UDC) in IBM Guardium Data Protection (GDP).
 The module handles authentication, profile import, and connector installation.

+**Supported Versions:** This module requires IBM Guardium Data Protection (GDP) version **12.2.1 and above**.

 ## Overview

 The Universal Data Connector module provides a standardized way to:

-1. Copy a CSV profile configuration to the Guardium server
+1. Upload a CSV profile configuration to the Guardium server via API
 2. Authenticate with the Guardium API
 3. Import the connector profile into Guardium
 4. Install the connector on specified Managed Units